top of page

 Q: How can I schedule a room viewing?

-A: Please use the contact form to let us know 2–3 preferred dates for your visit.
-We’ll get back to you to confirm a date.
+A. Please use the contact form and provide 2–3 preferred dates for your visit.

-On the viewing day, we can meet you at Jiyugaoka Station and guide you to the house.
+On the day of your visit, we will meet you at Jiyugaoka Station and walk to the house together. 🚶♀️

 Q: Can I apply to move in without viewing the room in person?